 Parents are the first teachers in a child’s life and play a pivotal role in shaping their adult lives.
 With the advent of the family style where both the parents are at work, this parent-child relationship has also faced a positive and negative impact.
 There is more disposable income for the parents to spend on the child but less time to engage effectively with their children.
 The effects of both parents working on the children in the modern world are not unknown, but what we can learn is how to effectively sail through it without affecting a child’s development.

-How Working Parents Affect a Child’s Development
+How Working Parents Affect a Child’s Development?

-Earlier, with the joint family system, raising a child was no a difficult feat at all as there were multiple caregivers for a child apart from the mother.
+Earlier, with the joint family system, raising a child was no difficult feat at all as there were multiple caregivers for a child apart from the mother.
 Aunts, uncles, grandparents – everyone helped in the upbringing of the children in the family.
 Nuclear families have, however, mushroomed and increased all over the country, leaving working parents with almost no family member to leave their child with.
 This style of parenting came with its own positives and a few downfalls as well.
-It leads to greater maturity levels and experience that the parents can share with their children, while reducing a considerable time that they could have spent with them.
+It leads to greater maturity levels and experience that the parents can share with their children while reducing the considerable time that they could have spent with them.

 The below-mentioned points help you get a detailed view of the good effects and problems faced by children of working parents: